ameencoding/React-Weather-App/README.md

 # react_weather_app
-a simple react weather app that allows you to find out any city and recieved back to the coutry of that city.
+a simple react weather app that allows you to find out any city and recieved back to the country of that city.

 #install dependencies
  1: npm i